Hi, I'm Linda! Solo Female Travel, Life & Work in Asia

 Cheongju, South Korea

-Even though I had already met Jeongsu, I decided to follow my dream and return to China to live there for a year - and then I moved to South Korea!
+Even though I had already met Jeongsu, I chose to follow my original plan and return to China to live there for a year.
+At the time, I didn’t know exactly where life would take me — only that I wanted to keep moving forward, even if it meant doing so on my own.

 TEACHING ENGLISH IN CHINA AND SOUTH KOREA